AckerlyXu/heima/articles/redis-cache/cache-administration.md

 >
 >

-## <a name="schedule-updates-faq"></a> Schedule updates FAQ
+## Schedule updates FAQ
 * [When do updates occur if I don't use the schedule updates feature?](#when-do-updates-occur-if-i-dont-use-the-schedule-updates-feature)
 * [What type of updates are made during the scheduled maintenance window?](#what-type-of-updates-are-made-during-the-scheduled-maintenance-window)
 * [Can I manage scheduled updates using PowerShell, CLI, or other management tools?](#can-i-manage-scheduled-updates-using-powershell-cli-or-other-management-tools)
 * [What pricing tiers can use the schedule updates functionality?](#what-pricing-tiers-can-use-the-schedule-updates-functionality)

-### <a name="when-do-updates-occur-if-i-dont-use-the-schedule-updates-feature"></a> When do updates occur if I don't use the schedule updates feature?
+### When do updates occur if I don't use the schedule updates feature?
 If you don't specify a maintenance window, updates can be made at any time.

-### <a name="what-type-of-updates-are-made-during-the-scheduled-maintenance-window"></a> What type of updates are made during the scheduled maintenance window?
+### What type of updates are made during the scheduled maintenance window?
 Only Redis server updates are made during the scheduled maintenance window.
 The maintenance window does not apply to Azure updates or updates to the VM operating system.

-### <a name="can-i-manage-scheduled-updates-using-powershell-cli-or-other-management-tools"></a> Can I manage scheduled updates using PowerShell, CLI, or other management tools?
+### Can I manage scheduled updates using PowerShell, CLI, or other management tools?
 Yes, you can manage your scheduled updates using the following PowerShell cmdlets:

 * [Get-AzureRmRedisCachePatchSchedule](https://docs.microsoft.com/powershell/resourcemanager/azurerm.rediscache/v2.5.0/get-azurermrediscachepatchschedule)